dylanaraps/k/README.txt

 k
 ________________________________________________________________________________

-kiss pkg man written in C99. [wip]
+The eventual replacements to 'kiss install' and 'kiss remove' written in POSIX C99.

 dependencies